enmasseio/hypertimer/README.md

 - **`config([options: Object]): Object`**
   Change the configuration options of the hypertimer, and/or retrieve the current configuration.
 Available options:

-  - `rate: Number`
+  - `rate: Number | 'discrete'`
     The rate (in milliseconds per millisecond) at which the timer runs, with respect to real-time speed.
+Can be 'discrete' to run in discrete time.
 By default, rate is 1.
-Note that rate can even be a negative number.

 - **`continue()`**
   Continue the timer when paused.
 The state of the timer can be retrieved via the property `running`.
 See also `pause()`.